Todd-Owen-Mpeli/toddblue-website/README.md

 5. Creating a remote repository on github but deploying my next.js project with vercel.
 6. Responsive website using media queries for mobile & tablet view-width breakpoints.

+# Personal Improvements
+Although I have a fairly good understanding of javascript, enought to make a website user Interactive.
+I am interested to learn more of next.js.
+I'd like to create more reusable content components.
+Most specifically utilise style components more often than scss file structure.

 # Deployment